chbh-opensource/chbh-on-bear/docs/index.md

-# CHBH Computing on Bear
+# CHBH-on-BEAR

 CHBH-on-BEAR extends the [BEAR Technical Documentation](https://docs.bear.bham.ac.uk/) pages tutorials and examples for neuroimaging analyses to run on BlueBEAR.

-Sections are organised by core neuroimaging software packages.
-Practical examples and explanations are provided where possible.
+Sections are organised by modality with a separate section for using software on BEAR. <b>Practical examples and explanations are provided where possible.</b>

 Check out the links in the sidebar to get started.
 Try 'Getting Started' if you're a new user or jump into a specific software if you already have some experience with BEAR computing.